eduardolmedeiros/eduardolmedeiros.github.io/_posts/2021-05-05-how-to-create-container-images-with-ansible-bender.markdown

 $ .env/bin/pip install ansible selinux ansible-bender
 $ source .env/bin/activate
 ```

+>If you prefer to not use virtualenv, just install by running `pip install` command.

 >In my case, I will take the option 2, because I would like to try out the latest version.